 The Chaloem Phra Kiat Phrachomklao Rachanusorn temple complex is perched high on top a rocky hill in Lampang's countryside, nearly 1,000 metres above sea level, offering you a genuinely unique Buddhist shrine and temple visiting experience.
 Apart from the temple's location being the pinnacle of its emerging fame, here you'll get a spectacular and panoramic view of the Thung Thung valley below.

 Wat Chaloem Phra Kiat Phrachomklao Rachanusorn has long been a Buddhist pilgrimage site due to a Buddha footprint believed to have been made more than 2000 years ago.
-The present site was upgraded in 2004 to commemorate the late king Rama IV 200 year anniversary.
+The present site was upgraded in 2004 to commemorate the late King Rama IV 200th anniversary.

 Its many structures sit on three separate tiers and require different modes of transport in which to reach.
-The main temple hall is on the first tier which you can easily reach by road yourself, but to get to the second tier where the Buddha footprint rests, you'll need to take the local Songtaew taxi.
-Now you could charter your own Songtaew for 600 Baht for a round trip or you can hop on one with other locals and tourists for a 60 Baht round trip.
-To reach the top tier, you'll be required to go by foot.
+The main temple hall is on the first tier which you can easily reach yourself by road, but to get to the second tier where the Buddha footprint rests, you'll need to take the local Songtaew taxi.

 Please note that this post contains some affiliate links which means I earn a small commission at no extra cost to you if you should purchase after clicking through my blog.
 Also remember that I never promote any products or services here unless I've used and loved them myself.